tinwatchman/grawlix/docs/PLUGINS.md

 Type: `Array`

-An array of filter objects to be added to the default filters.
-See the [Filters documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/FILTERS.md) for how these are set up.
+An array of [filter objects](https://github.com/tinwatchman/grawlix/blob/master/docs/FILTERS.md#filter-objects) to be added to the default filters.
+See the [Filters documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/FILTERS.md) to see how these are set up.

 ##### styles

 Type: `Array`

-An array of style objects to be added to the default styles.
+An array of [style objects](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md#style-objects) to be added to the default styles.
 See the [Style documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md) for more information.

 ### Methods